heclak/community-a4e-c/README.md

 The Community A-4E-C represents more than three years of work on behalf of the development team.
 We’re proud to present the most comprehensive DCS World module to date, boasting such capabilities as air-to-ground radar and carrier operations.
 The A-4 was a cold war workhorse, providing a capable, reliable light attack aircraft to dozens of nations around the world.
 From the Sinai Desert to the Jungles of Vietnam, the A-4 was a common sight above cold war battlefields.

-After severel years of development, we are pleased to announce version 2.0 of the module, with a realistic flight model, the addition of a CP-741/a CCRP bombing computer, increased DCS functionality, increased carrier compatibility, and myriad new sounds and keybinds to increase your ease of use and immersion when flying this now-venerable module.
+After severel years of development, we are pleased to announce version 2.0 of the module, with a realistic flight model, improved systems, increased functionality across all DCS World's available content including full carrier compatibility and air-to-air refueling, and new sounds, keybinds and features to increase ease of use and immersion when flying this now-venerable module.

-We thank the DCS World community for their support over the years, and dedicate the module to our friend, mentor and lead coder, Eric “Gospadin” Mudama.
+We thank the DCS World community for their support and contributions over the years, and dedicate the module to our friend, mentor and lead coder, Eric “Gospadin” Mudama.
 His passion and brilliance left a mark on us all, and this labor of love which would not have been possible without him.

 **Please DO NOT redistribute this mod without permission!**